-eSuperliga Official Competition Rules
+eSuperliga – Official Competition Rules

-Overview and General Rules
+I. Overview and General Rules

-Registration and Acceptance of Official eSuperliga Rules
+II.
+Acceptance of Official eSuperliga Rules

 III.
 Age Requirement